 Can I run my RV Fridge on an inverter while driving?

 It is certainly possible to wire 12-volt DC from your RV batteries to power an inverter to create 120-volt AC power, while using the alternator of the vehicle to provide the power to while driving.
 It would keep the fridge as cold as running it off propane while driving to your location.
-However, the design of an RV fridges is not as efficient while running on 120-AC power but produces fast cooling.
-The right sized inverter would be required to produce the necessary watts to maintain a constant flow of power.
+However, the design of absorption fridges is not as efficient while running on 120-AC power but produces fast cooling.
+The right sized inverter would be required to produce the necessary watts to maintain a constant flow of power, as well as a high output alternator would be required.
 A typical ammonia RV fridge draws about 370 to 600 watts while running far less efficient than a home compressor fridge that draws about 100 watts an hr or less.
 In the end, I’m not sure if the efficiency offsets the cost to run it this way.

 Tips I take to make sure that my fridge is functioning properly